 - IV fluids to deliver sodium restore proper balance

-- If participating in sports, drink only as much water or sports drink as you need to quench your thirst.
-Sport drinks that provide electrolytes, such as sodium, may be helpful during endurance events.
+- If participating in sports, drink only as much water as you need to quench your thirst.
+Sport drinks that provide electrolytes, such as sodium, along with water may be helpful during endurance events.

 - Work with your doctor to effectively manage any conditions that you may have.

 National Institute of Diabetes and Digestive and Kidney Diseases http://www.niddk.nih.gov

 Health Canada http://www.hc-sc.gc.ca

 The College of Family Physicians of Canada http://www.cfpc.ca

 Almond CS, Shin AY, et al. Hyponatremia among runners in the Boston Marathon.
 N Engl J Med.
 2005;352(15):1550-1556.